graphile/migrate/README.md

 ## Setup

-`graphile-migrate` uses two databases in development mode.
-A development database and a "shadow" database.
-The "shadow" database is used by `graphile-migrate` to test the consistency of the migrations.
-Only a single database is used in production environments.
+In development, `graphile-migrate` uses two databases: the main database and a "shadow" database.
+The "shadow" database is used internally by `graphile-migrate` to test the consistency of the migrations and perform various other tasks.

+In production, you'll likely only need to run `graphile-migrate migrate` which only requires the main database - there is no need for a shadow database in production.

 All members of your team should run the same PostgreSQL version to ensure that the shadow dump matches for everyone (one way of achieving this is through